aridjayarecipes/cutesrecipes.web.app/content/post/2193-step-by-step-guide-to-prepare-super-quick-homemade-pflaumenkuchen-zwetschgendatschi-german-plum-cake.md

 - "1 baking tray I used a 8 x 11 in22 x 28 cm pan or pietart dish 89 inches Something similar will work"
 recipeinstructions:
 - "In a bowl, mix the flour, yeast, sugar, and salt."
 - "Add milk and butter and mix until the dough can be formed into a ball.
-If it&#39;s too wet to handle, add a little more flour.
-If it&#39;s too dry and powdery, add a little bit of milk."
+If it's too wet to handle, add a little more flour.
+If it's too dry and powdery, add a little bit of milk."
 - "Dust a surface and your hands with flour.
 Knead the dough a couple minutes until the ball is smooth."
 - "Cover and let sit in a warm place for about 60 minutes."
 - "It should get almost double in size after 1 hour."